Please change your location to view this page.

 Liz has particular expertise in the area of charity law, Victorian incorporated associations and legal issues in managing volunteers.
 As well as being a lawyer, Liz is a qualified trainer and has an interest in providing plain-language training about the law.

-Mae Tanner, Manager (Acting) - Not-for-profit Law Training
+Mae Tanner, Lawyer and Trainer - Not-for-profit Law Training

 Mae joined Not-for-profit Law as a Lawyer and Trainer in 2016.
 Admitted to practice in 2008, Mae has worked as a commercial lawyer in Australia and as a legal advisor working internationally with non-governmental organisations, government bodies and the United Nations on governance and regulatory issues.